xamarin/binding-tools-for-swift/README.md

 The packaging of BTFS is still evolving, and we expect to provide a binding project style interface to make this process easier in the future.

+## Caution ❗

+For contributing Binding-Tool-For-Swift, your XCode version required 12!

 ## Current Status

 ### What Binds?